SSO Configuration via ADFS

 Adding api to adfs

-Use the following settings:
+Use these settings:

 - Access control policy: Permit everyone